BryanBoni/LearningOpenGl/README.md

-# LearningOpenGl
+# Learning OpenGl with Java
-here is my personnal search on OpenGl
+here is my personnal search on OpenGl, with lwjgl(https://www.lwjgl.org/guide).